eficode-academy/jcasc-katas/basic-system-config/README.md

 ### Extra

-difference between folder and file
-File is only one
-Folder takes all yaml files there, making it more modular (shareable between jenkins instances).
+Folder takes all YAML files there, making it more modular (shareable between Jenkins instances).